MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 **Construct a condensation graph ($G^{SCC}$) based on Strongly Connected Components ($SCC$)**

-To simplify the original Implication Graph into a condensation graph which just left with the root of each Strongly Connected Components and the connections between components.
+To simplify the original Implication Graph into a condensation graph which is left with only the root of each Strongly Connected Components and the connections between components.

 ```python
 condensed_graph = DirectedGraph()